 - Les Régions de France à travers le cinéma (3 credits) with Individual Differences (2 credits)

-A 1-credit Action Research Project:
+A minimum of 4 credits Action Research Project:

 During the school year prior to your final year in the program, if you are a masters candidate, you will conduct an action research project with your own students/at your own school.
 You will write a 30-40 page paper (plus bibliography and appendices) documenting the project.
 The action research project, presentation and paper take the place of a thesis project, and are graded based on the AR project rubric and the AR presentation rubric.